MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ## Azure CLI Credential

 The Visual Studio Code credential authenticates in a development environment with the enabled user or service principal in Azure CLI.
-It utilizes the `Azure CLI` given a user is already logged into it and uses the CLI to authenticate the application against Azure Active Directory.
+It uses the Azure CLI given a user is already logged into it and uses the CLI to authenticate the application against Azure Active Directory.

 ### Sign in Azure CLI for AzureCliCredential